An annotated instance segmentation XXL-CT data-set from a historic airplane: Comparison Metric

 However, in realistic application examples, the row and column count will differ.
 Usually, an over-segmentation will result in more columns than rows.
 Boundary errors will result in suboptimal correlation values.
 Rows with multiple horizontal values either denote an over-segmentation of the respective detected segment, or a reference segment that was accidentally been split into multiple segments.
 In contrast, vertical lines indicate segments spanning multiple reference segments.
 They merge multiple reference segments.
 Breaks in the diagonal line indicate reference segments without a good match in the detected segments.

-Figure \ref{fig:metric-segmentationComperator-priorPosPreparation6144} shows an example result of the manual annotation of a sub-volume compared to the post-processed version of the same sub-volume.
-The desired bright diagonal line from the top left to the bottom right is pronounced, indicating that most of the `reference segments' (prior post-processing) could be assigned to the `detected segments' (after post-processing).
-The scattered purple cells, mostly located in the top third of the matrix, signal that some voxels of the manually augmented segments overlap multiple post-processed segments and are assigned to them.
-This often happens if the surface of the manual segmentation which was created using the bandpass selection gets smoothed by the post-processing (see Section \ref{sec:annotation-post-processing}).
+Figure \ref{fig:metric-segmentationComperator-priorPosPreparation6144} shows an example result of the manual annotation of a sub-volume compared to the postprocessed version of the same sub-volume.
+The desired bright diagonal line from the top left to the bottom right is pronounced, indicating that most of the \emph{reference segments} (prior postprocessing) could be assigned to the \emph{detected segments} (after postprocessing).
+The scattered purple cells, mostly located in the top third of the matrix, signal that some voxels of the manually augmented segments overlap multiple postprocessed segments and are assigned to them.
+This often happens if the surface of the manual segmentation which was created using the bandpass selection gets smoothed by the postprocessing (see Section \ref{sec:annotation-post-processing}).

 Figure \ref{fig:metric-segmentationComperator-firstSecondAnnotator6144} shows the correlation matrix between the two manually annotated version of sub-volume $V_4$ (3072,6144,0) which have been annotated by two different annotators.
 It can be seen that the annotated segments of the two annotators, especially the smaller segments, mostly match.
 As the two more or less pronounced vertical lines in towards the left matrix size indicate, most segments annotated by the first annotator lose voxels, most likely surface voxels, to the bigger segments segmented by the second annotator.
 The gap in the diagonal line almost at the center of the matrix corresponds to a rivet which was annotated much sturdier in the first annotation than by the second annotator.